EmAchieng/struct-to-json/README.md

 - Integrate with a frontend or deploy as a microservice.

 - Maintenance Tip: Regularly update dependencies to receive security patches.
+- Extend API endpoints to support pagination, filtering, or advanced queries.
 ---

 ## License